Phase Space Sketching for Crystal Image Analysis based on Synchrosqueezed Transforms: Phase space sketching

 \subsection{Invariant representation}

-As compared to the crystal image model with a unique Bravais lattice in the previous section, recall the mathematical model of a crystal image that consists of multiple types of lattices as in \eqref{eqn:crystal} and \eqref{eqn:imagefunction}.
+As compared to the crystal image model with a unique Bravais lattice in the previous section, the mathematical model of a crystal image that consists of multiple types of lattices can be written as in \eqref{eqn:crystal} and \eqref{eqn:imagefunction}.

 The image classification and segmentation problem is to identify each domain $\Omega_k$ and classify its corresponding shape function $s_k$.
 The main difficulty is due to the considerable variability within object classes (e.g., grain orientation, crystal deformation, defects, and difference of image illumination).
 Our goal is to design a representation of the crystal image that is invariant to most of these variability.